woojiahao/baleen/README.md

 I chose Go for this project as I wanted to access both the Trello and Notion APIs hassle-free while building a CLI.
 I did not choose to use Javascript (even though there are pre-built libraries for each API) because I want to experiment with the latest Go features.

+## TODO

+- [ ] Migrate any image attachments to be hosted on Google Drive and embed them into the page